Hey Max. Your danged PM box is full again!!

-From what I got from formal training (more focussed on tuning aspects), you can never operate at 100% or higher for various reasons, and that's on a turbocharged car.
+From what I got from formal training (more focussed on tuning aspects), although possible, you hardly operate at 100% or higher for various reasons, and that's on our small turbocharged car.
 Theoretically, say I am making 30 psig of boost in the intake manifold and open the throttle valve, at 100% VE I should be able to cram in 31-32 psi of boost.
 The reality however, is that remaining exhaust gases (we are nowhere near perfect exhaust evacuation on a stock head/manifold/turbo/downpipe in the 1.8t), valve design restrictions, and heat of the charge, all comes into play to ruin the fun.

 In general, the VE will not change much unless alterations are made to the valves, combustion chamber and such, what will change is the absolute temperate and mass air.
 A bigger turbo, or a more efficiently intercooled car, will have much higher mass air than stock but the motor will still flow the same 94.61 CFM at 3000 rpm.
 The main factor being the much more efficient absolute temperature (actual temp+ 460F) and higher mass air.
 Keeping in mind that the volume V is constant for the motor, the variables in the equation becomes the absolute pressure PSIa (actual+14.7) and the absolute temperature and mass.
 The ideal and actual CFM flowed will change as a factor of rpm, absolute temp, absolute pressure, mass air etc, but the VE will remain under ideal regardless.